-This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards to make arrangements for supporting pupils at their school with medical conditions.

-It is also based on the Department for Education's statutory guidance: Supporting pupils at school with medical conditions.

-This policy also complies with our funding agreement and articles of association.
+- 2.1 This policy meets the requirements under Section 100 of the Children and Families Act 2014, which places a duty on governing boards to make arrangements for supporting pupils at their school with medical conditions. - 2.2 It is also based on the Department for Education's statutory guidance: Supporting pupils at school with medical conditions. - 2.3 This policy also complies with our funding agreement and articles of association.

-3.0 Roles and responsibilities
+3.0 ROLES AND RESPONSIBILITIES

-The named person with responsibility for implementing this policy is (insert) working in conjunction with (insert) (AHT), (insert) (SENCO) and the pastoral support team.
+3.1 The named person with responsibility for implementing this policy is Natalie Lewis working in conjunction with Louise Lowe (EXECUTIVE SENCO) and the pastoral support team.

-3.1 The Governing Board
+3.2 The Governing Board

-The governing board has ultimate responsibility to make arrangements to support pupils with medical conditions.
+The Governing Board has ultimate responsibility to make arrangements to support pupils with medical conditions.

-3.2 The Headteacher
+3.3 The Headteacher